Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 No, it’s not in the Atacama Desert in Chile or Bolivia’s Salar de Uyuni, it’s the Bonneville Salt Flats in northwestern Utah!
 These reflective white salt flats open up to an eternal stretch of barren land, with evidence of habitation dating back more than 10,000 years.

-This is one of the best things to do in Utah for aspiring photographers, so be sure to bring your professional camera or dress up for one of the best photoshoots in Utah.
+This is one of the best Utah sites for aspiring photographers.
+Be sure to bring your professional camera or dress up for one of the best photoshoots in Utah.

 Utah Lake State Park